 Dine at the meat markets in Cisternino

-I personally didn’t visit Cisternino but it’s been listed as one of the most beautiful small towns in Italy.
+Cisternino has been listed as one of the most beautiful small towns in Italy.
 With its white-washed buildings, there’s plenty of the kind of Puglian sights you’ll come to recognise: churches, towers and piazzas.
 But Cisternino has another quirky offering – the town’s macelleria, meat markets.
 A kind of street food, pick your meat and your butcher will cook it while you watch and wait.

 Visit the White City of Ostuni